 - Contact your Association!
 You are entitled to advice, assistance and representation.

-For assistance in dealing with parental harassment, call Member Services at the Association (see reverse for contact information).
+For assistance in dealing with parental harassment, call Teacher Employment Services at the Association.